BEROCHLU/deepseek-simplechat/README.md

 # A terminal chatbot using the DeepSeek API.

 ## Overview
-According to public document of DeepSeep API, the DeepSeek API uses an API format compatible with OpenAI.
 This script is a simple chatbot that interacts with users through a terminal using the DeepSeek API.
 It maintains a conversation history and displays responses in a formatted manner using the `rich` library.

 ## Features